emacs-mirror/emacs/mps/manual/source/reference/index.rst

 <h4>Description</h4>

-Currently, the only type of message that supports this property is :c:func:`mps_message_type_gc`; such messages are generated whenever a garbage collection completes.
+Currently, the only type of message that supports this property is :c:type:`mps_message_type_gc`; such messages are generated whenever a garbage collection completes.
 This method returns an approximation to the size of the set of objects that were in collected pools (so potentially subject to garbage collection), but were not condemned in that collection.

 <h4>Example</h4>